Progressive Awareness Experience

 by thinking harder about them.

-But often the deeper structures organizing the experience
+But often the deeper organizing processes behind the experience

 Sometimes clarity begins differently.